pingcap/docs/develop/dev-guide-sample-application-java-jdbc.md

 # Connect to TiDB with JDBC

-TiDB is a MySQL-compatible database.
-JDBC, or Java Database Connectivity, is Java's data access API.
+TiDB is a MySQL-compatible database, and JDBC (Java Database Connectivity) is the data access API for Java.
 [MySQL Connector/J](https://dev.mysql.com/downloads/connector/j/) is MySQL's implementation of JDBC.

 In this tutorial, you can learn how to use TiDB and JDBC to accomplish the following tasks: